hillaabra/multinational-retail-data-centralisation/README.md

 |   384,625.03 | Super Store | DE           |
 | 1,109,909.59 | Local       | DE           |
 ```
+*(For most of the results above, a query focussing on a window of more recent sales is likely to provide more actionable information, since these queries have been run on sales data spanning three decades.)*

-### How quickly is the company making sales?
+### 9. How quickly is the company making sales?
-The Sales Team wanted an accurate metric for how quickly the company is making sales.
+The sales team wanted an accurate metric for how quickly the company is making sales.
 I determined the average time taken between each sale, grouped by year.
 ```
 |  year | actual_time_taken                                            |
 | ----- | ------------------------------------------------------------ |